 Specific Bus Rider Rules have been established to ensure maximum order and safety on the buses.
 If a rule is broken, the driver will verbally reprimand the student.
 If the behavior continues, and the child will not obey the bus driver, the driver will report the student to the principal.
-The principal will visit with the student and possibly give him a chance to "shape up".

-If a discipline problem should become more serious, the bus driver should follow the following steps:
+If a discipline problem should become more serious, the bus driver will follow these steps: